-As you find yourself worrying about something in the immediate or far future, whisper a quick prayer of “God, I trust you with ___________.
+When you find your contentment being disrupted by worry, whisper a quick prayer of “God, I trust you with ___________.
 Please give me wisdom.”

-Dear Lord, I give thanks for all you’ve provided me.
-I know that regardless of the circumstances, you always have my best interest in mind.
-Help me to recognize this when I feel overcome by my daily struggles.
-For, in Christ, I can and will be content and truly satisfied.
+Dear Lord, Thank You for all You’ve provided me.
+Regardless of the circumstances, I know that You always have my best interest in mind.
+Help me to recognize this when I feel overwhelmed by my daily struggles.
+In Christ, I can — and will — be content and truly satisfied.
 In Jesus’ name, Amen.